leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 ## 9. INTELLECTUAL PROPERTY RIGHTS

 ### 9.1 Platform Ownership
-Kodisha owns all rights, title, and interest in the Platform, including:
+Mamamboga Digital owns all rights, title, and interest in the Platform, including:
 - Software, code, and algorithms
 - Trademarks, logos, and branding
 - Design, layout, and user interface
 - Proprietary data and analytics

 ### 9.2 User Content License
-By posting Content, you grant Kodisha a worldwide, non-exclusive, royalty-free license to:
+By posting Content, you grant Mamamboga Digital a worldwide, non-exclusive, royalty-free license to:
 - Display, reproduce, and distribute your Content on the Platform
 - Use your Content for marketing and promotional purposes
 - Modify or adapt Content for technical compatibility